 Over the next decade, Montreea recorded under the stage identity of Miss Money, an openly gay, androgynous woman.
 During this time, she topped various underground charts. and appeared in many news publications including the New York Times, the Houston Chronicle, Rolling Stone Magazine and Computer Music Magazine.
 While sitting in her studio, she asserts, “The gayer I was, the more masculine I was, the more awards I won.”
 These awards included a Texas Achievement Award and the coveted dj residency at Houston’s largest lesbian club, G-Spot.
 Her intense buzz in music landed her a role in the groundbreaking film, “Pick Up the Mic” which premiered at the Toronto International Film Festival alongside film debuts by Johnny Depp, Denzel Washington and Madonna.

 In 2004, on the brink of signing a seven figure record deal, Montreea received devastating news after a doctor’s visit confirmed she was losing her ability to walk.
 Assuming her music career was over, Montreea quit music and began to devise a suicide plan.
 One day, a local minister who had heard a mixtape, encouraged Montreea to try singing gospel music.
 Montreea admits, “I had no desire to sing gospel music because few singers make it in gospel and I didn’t think I’d be embraced since I was openly gay and in a wheelchair.”
 While the wheelchair remained, homosexuality did not.
-Montreea left her lesbian marriage, dropped the name Miss Money and began a grueling seven year gospel tour.
+Over the course of seven years, Montreea left her gay marriage, dropped the name Miss Money and began a grueling gospel tour.
 During this time, industry execs noticed her grind and she was cast in the sixth season of BET’s Sunday Best after beating out 15,000 singers.